Skip to content

 Overview

 “Have We not made the earth a resting place?”
 (78:6) opens the sequence of creation signs in Sūrah An-Naba, immediately before the mountains as pegs (78:7).
+It is a question, not a statement — and the One asking already knows the answer.
+He is inviting you to notice what you stand on every day: ground you were given before you could ask for it, a gift so constant it became invisible.

 Etymology and meaning

 The word مِهَاد (mihād) carries the sense of a cradle, bed, or smoothed-out expanse — the earth prepared as a habitable place.
+The image is tender: a cradle is what you make ready before the child arrives, smoothed by someone who was thinking of the one who would lie in it.
+The ground was levelled for you before you drew a single breath.

 Qur'anic references